T-ROY77/CS123A-Pairwise-Alignment/README.md

 4. Print grid
 -The tool will print the Needleman Wunsch grid calculated
 -If no sequences are loaded, the grid will not be printed
--If sequences have been loaded, but the alignment has not been calculated, the grid will not be printed
+-If sequences have been loaded, but the alignment has not been calculated, default values will be printed
--In the grid, "/" represents an empty grid
+-In the grid, "/" represents an empty cell
 -Sequence one is loaded on the horizontal axis
 -Sequence two is loaded on the vertical axis

 5. Print arrow grid
 -The tool will print the Needleman Wunsch grid arrow directions
 -If no sequences are loaded, the grid will not be printed
--If sequences have been loaded, but the alignment has not been calculated, the grid will not be printed
--In the grid, "/" represents an empty grid
+-If sequences have been loaded, but the alignment has not been calculated, default values will be printed -In the grid, "/" represents an empty cell
 -In the grid, "^" represents a north arrow
 -In the grid, "<-" represents a west arrow
 -In the grid, "^<-" represents a north west arrow